 during the run up to the 1994 genocide, as well as in the Nazi media.

 29. It is clear that there is widespread concern within the UN that anti-foreigner sentiment in the media may dissuade the public from supporting action needed to save lives.
-There has been very little response of any kind to this UN intervention from either the UK government or the UK press and media.
+There has been very little response of any kind from either the UK government or the UK press and media to this UN intervention.
+That is shameful.